 The promotion of better education and an improved learning environment is a top priority in the Foundation’s work with Mercy Homes.
 There are many gifted children being brought up in orphanages who risk not realising their full potential because they lag behind their peers in terms of education and development due to lack of parental support.
 This may subsequently have an adverse effect on the children’s future as well as on their transition to independent adulthood when they graduate from Mercy Homes.

-To tackle these issues, in 2003 the You are Not Foundation founded the Educational Centre, whose main goal is to raise children’s understanding of the uniquely important role education plays in building a better future.
+To tackle these issues, in 2003 the You Are Not Alone Foundation founded the Educational Centre, whose main goal is to raise children’s understanding of the uniquely important role education plays in building a better future.
 A second critical goal is to positively influence children from orphanages and disadvantaged families to take post-secondary education.

 Specialists at the Educational Centre play an important part in the children’s development.
 Often taking on a parental role, they encourage the children, motivating them towards higher academic standards, better overall behaviour and regular attendance by taking a caring interest in their day-to-day progress and helping them develop a positive attitude towards schooling.